The summertime always brings about pesky insects that tend to bother homeowners and those who love spending time outdoors.

 In this article, we will look at treating ants naturally and whether or not cinnamon can get rid of ants.

-Cinnamon Powder vs. Cinnamon Oil
+Cinnamon Powder vs Cinnamon Oil

 It’s often used in cooking, but it can be used in treatments for other things as well, like ants.
 In fact, the cinnamon treatment is one of the most commonly used treatments for ants.

 You can even dust the cinnamon on the door frames or window sills.
 If you see ant mounds outdoors, dumping the cinnamon on the mounds can be effective.

 Simply wipe the mixture wherever the ants visit in your home.
-Adding the mixture to the spray bottle to kill the ants on the spot.
+Add the mixture to the spray bottle to kill the ants on the spot.

 What does cinnamon do to ants?

 Cinnamon has recently been deterred as an ant treatment because people tend to think that cinnamon is enjoyed by ants.